 However, you might encounter limitations regarding more advanced functionalities.
 Yola may leave you wanting more if you envision a highly customized site.
 It’s perfect for simple websites but less so for those with intricate designs.

 Speed and performance are where things get interesting.
-WordPress sites can be fast but often require maintenance.
+WordPress sites can be fast, but often require main plugins.
 You need to manage your plugins and themes regularly.
 Ignoring updates could lead to slow loading times or even security vulnerabilities.

 Conversely, Yola handles many of those details for you.
 It’s designed to work out of the box, a blessing for less tech-savvy users.
 Basic sites on Yola usually load quickly.
 But don’t expect the same performance if your needs grow.